18 Ecommerce Site Search Best Practices For 2021

 Voice Search is a big thing but not really related to eCommerce site search.

-It mostly happens when a person communicates with the device, i.e., Alexa, Siri, Cortana, but not when discovering and researching products on the eCommerce site.
+It mostly happens when a person communicates with the device, i.e., Alexa, Siri, Cortana, but not when discovering and researching products on the online store.

 Voice search could be a game-changer for SEO purposes to get more quality traffic.
-ConversionXL wrote a great article on how eCommerce companies can compete with Alexa and why voice search is important for B2B eCommerce.
+ConversionXL wrote a great article on how digital commerce companies can compete with Alexa and why voice search is important for B2B eCommerce.

 16. Image Search

 Just take a photo or a screenshot and find similar products.
 Reverse image search is relevant when the products are difficult to describe or related a lot to a visual appearance like clothing or furniture.

 Image analysis could be beneficial for enriching products’ data.
 AI technologies like Google Vision API extracts attributes that could be used for a textual search.

 When an online retailer sells tens or hundreds of thousands of products, this is a scalable way to utilize an image for enriching textual product data.
-It will help the eCommerce site search get more data to search in.
+It will help the eCommerce site search get more data.
 Just make sure the data is well processed, so it would improve relevancy, not decrease it.

 “Round but not to round, cowboy-style but not Silverbelly….” – sometimes it’s just impossible to describe what you are looking for, even to yourself.
 AI image objection recognition helps users select filters from visual forms.